santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/lifepaths.md

 Spend **Luck** points to add to 1d20 rolls.
 You may also **spend Luck to have things go your way**, if possible.

 Roll 1d6 at the start of every session.
-You start with that many Luck Points.
+You start with that many Luck points.

 ## Aging

-As you age, both during character creation and after, your potential luck reduces.
+As you age, both during character creation and after, your potential Luck reduces.

-A negative modifier to your starting luck rolls is added at age 38 and beyond following the rubric below.
+A negative modifier to your starting Luck rolls is applied at age 38 and periodically increases following the rubric below.

 | **Age** | **Total Luck Modifier** |
 | :-----: | :---------------------: |